Plumsail/documents-docs/source/flow/actions/document-processing.rst

 Protect PDF document
 --------------------

-Protects PDF by adding passwords, copy-, printing-, and other protections to PDF file with the help of Microsoft Flow.
+Protects PDF by adding passwords, copy-, printing-, and other protections to PDF file with the help of Power Automate (Microsoft Flow).

 .. rubric:: Output Parameters